North Shore Commercial Fishing Museum

 The North Shore Commercial Fishing Museum is a museum in Tofte, Minnesota, dedicated to the history of the Scandinavian immigrants and communities of the North Shore region of Lake Superior, and especially their importance to the national commercial fishing industry of the 1880s to 1940s.
 It is Minnesota's first museum dedicated to commercial fishing.

 The Norwegian American newspaper called the museum an important chronicle of Scandinavian immigrant history, saying the museum "offers the region’s most complete explanation of North Shore commercial fishing history."
 Nina Gadomski, author of the 2005 book Great Midwest Country Escapes, called it "a great little museum".
 Mike Whye of the Des Moines Register said that the museum is "small, but it gives a fine account of the industry that drove this part of the state for decades."

 History

 The museum opened in September 1996.
 The museum was founded by a group of Tofte residents including Brian Tofte, grandson of the town founders and a collector of oral histories of retired Lake Superior fishermen.
 It is operated and governed by the Tofte Historical Society.

+The museum shares its building with the Lutsen-Tofte Tourism Association.
+The structure is a replica of the 1905 fish houses built by town founders Andrew and John Tofte and Hans Engelsen, which once stood across the bay.